hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

     $alert = "Account created.
 Please check your email for the activation link.";
 }
 ```
-When user registers, the `generate_activation_code()` function is called and it's result is stored in the database.
+When a user registers, the `generate_activation_code()` function is called, and its result is stored in the database.
 I will also note the format of the activation link.

 **includes/utils.php**
 ```php